-All sediment samples were submitted to ALS Labs (Saskatoon, SK, Canada) for analyses, which included: total wet and dry weight in grams; percent contribution by particle size classes; and percent total organic carbon content.
-The total wet and dry weight of accumulated sediment was assessed for each sample; whereas, the percent size composition and organic carbon content were assessed by combining all the samples for the year (by location) since a minimum sample size of 50 g was required for these analyses, which exceeded the individual sample amounts.
+All sediment samples were submitted to ALS Labs (Burnaby, BC, Canada) for analysis of dry weight in grams.
 For the analyses of the dry weight data presented in this report, the average of the replicates (i.e., from each tube of the sampler) at each location was calculated, along with standard deviation.